maferjramirez/liferay-portal/modules/test/poshi/poshi-properties.markdown

 Sets the port number assigned to the BrowserMob Proxy server.

+### report.type

+Sets type of report to generate.
+The only supported type currently is `usage`

 ### save.screenshot

 Sets a boolean for whether a screenshot is saved when tests fail.